-There had been fundamental changes to the program structure, the content and the duration (including the apparent introduction of an accelerated pathway).
-While some proposed changes were introduced in the Faculty's 2017 progress report, the comprehensive report did not provide sufficient evidence of how the AMC standards would continue to be met following these changes.
+There had been fundamental changes to the program structure, content and duration (including the apparent introduction of an accelerated pathway).
+While some proposed changes were introduced in the 2017 progress report, the comprehensive report did not provide sufficient evidence of how the AMC standards would continue to be met following these changes.
 The comprehensive report and the Students' Society report indicated that these changes had had unintended consequences for both student learning and for staff.

-The Committee considered the progress on the conditions set in the accreditation assessment report of 2015 and noted that while some conditions were satisfied, the Faculty had not made progress on a significant number of conditions.
+The Committee considered the progress on the conditions set in the accreditation assessment report of 2015 and noted that while some conditions were satisfied, the progress had not been made on a significant number of conditions.

-The Faculty also had made or was planning a number of other significant changes that affected the delivery of the program.
-Specifically the Committee identified the restructuring of the Faculty, changes and reductions in staffing and resourcing, and changes to budget processes as giving rise to questions about whether the Faculty continued to have the capacity, expertise and resources to meet the accreditation standards.
+A number of significant changes had been made (with further planned) that affected the delivery of the program.
+Specifically, the Committee identified the restructuring of the Faculty, changes and reductions in staffing and resourcing, and changes to budget processes as giving rise to questions about whether the Faculty continued to have the capacity, expertise and resources to meet the accreditation standards.

-The Committee determined that the changes described in the Faculty's comprehensive report met the AMC definition of a major change.
+The Committee determined that the changes described in the comprehensive report met the AMC definition of a major change.
 It further determined that the changes were too extensive to be considered within the program's current accreditation.